-The details of sample size calculation for the one-sample design for binary outcomes are presented in the chapter One Proportion - Equality and they will not be duplicated here.
+The details of sample size calculation for the one-sample design for binary outcomes are presented in the chapter Inequality Tests for One Proportion and they will not be duplicated here.
 Instead, this chapter focuses on those changes necessary for non-inferiority and superiority tests.